2) SKIP TRACING AND LOCATING MISSING

 AND SURVEILLANCE PHOTOGRAPHY

-being a master of disguise; it’s about blending in
+about being a master of disguise; it’s about

-manner so that subjects will look right past you.
+subjects will look right past you.
+You’ll learn

 for grading and critiquing.